memcachier/examples-django/README.md

         }
     }

-Feel free to change the TIMOUT setting to match your needs.
+Feel free to change the TIMEOUT setting to match your needs.
 You can also leave this blank to accept the default value.

 Application Code
 -----